Mahanati: Filming

 Principal photography began on 29 May 2017 in Hyderabad and ended on 22 March 2018.
 Filming also took place in Palakollu of West Godavari district to picturise Savitri's childhood, in addition to Bangalore, Chennai, Mysore, and Delhi.
 The song "Aha Na Peliyanta" from Mayabazar (1957) was shot as a part of the first schedule and a 25-day long second schedule took place in June.
 Singeetam Srinivasa Rao who worked as an assistant director for Mayabazar visited the sets when they were shooting scenes related to that film.
-Keethy gained some weight to play crucial scenes featuring Savitri after her childbirth.
+Keerthy gained some weight to play crucial scenes featuring Savitri after her childbirth.

 Madhuravani's storyline which takes place in the 1980s was shot on film stock, using a super 16mm camera to achieve a grainy texture.
 Cinematographer Sanchez-Lopez explained that the decision was consciously made to match the Technicolor format used in the Indian films of that period.
 Salmaan shot his portions by January 2018.
 He completed his dubbing later in March, followed by Akkineni and Keerthy in April.

 The production team is said to have put extensive effort into Savitri's costumes and jewellery.
 To give a vintage look for the jewellery, designer Naveen Sangli used old methods such as gold wire wrapping and dainty stone setting.
 Sangli worked with Ashwin and the costume designer Gaurang Shah to get the right match between the saris and jewellery.
 Shah revealed that they did months of research for costumes.
 He along with a team of 100 artisans worked over a year to make them.